edgarkenji/edgarkenji.github.io/about.md

 title: About
 ---

-🇬🇧 Edgar Kenji is a mobile app and game developer, anime and game nerd, crazy cat guy, sketches on his free time, and sometimes tries his hands on cooking.
+Edgar Kenji is an iOS developer, but also works with Android app and game development.
+Outside of work he's an anime and game nerd, crazy cat guy, likes to draw and currently learning digital painting, 3D modeling, and cooking.

 # Professional career:

-## Senior Mobile Developer - Zaz Mobilidade S/A (October 2020 ~ October 2017)
+## Senior Mobile Developer - Zaz Mobilidade S/A (November 2020 ~ October 2017)

 * Native iOS app development using Swift
 * Native Android app development using Kotlin